AnetteDalsgaard/CPHRANNworkshop/README.md

 *Since we only have 3 hours, we are on a bit of a tight schedule, so please follow the timing.
 This GitHub repo will remain active after the workshop, so you can revisit the workshop material.*

+NB!
+The slide links seem not to load properly.
+Go to your RStudio session and find the `html` files in the `exercises` directory, left-click on e.g. `session_1_introduction_to_workshop.html` and choose 'View in Web Browser'.

 **Session 1**

 -   17.30 - 17.50 (20 min) Lecture: *Introduction to Workshop* \[[slides](http://htmlpreview.github.io/?https://github.com/leonjessen/CPHRANNworkshop/blob/master/lectures/session_1_introduction_to_workshop.html)\]